theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## PHI
 PHI / Protected Health Information would most likely be Healthcare data
 ## HSM
-An HSM / Hardware Security module is a high end cryptographic hardware appliance that can securely store keys and certificates for all devices.
+An HSM / Hardware Security module is a high end cryptographic hardware appliance that can securely storing and backing up cryptographic keys and certificates for all devices.
 ## TPM
 A TPM / Trusted Platform Module is used on individual devices to provide cryptographic functions and securely store encryption keys.
 ## SLE